“Yeshua went out as usual to the Mount of Olives, and His talmidim [disciples] followed Him.” (Luke 22:39)

 “Hear the voice of my pleas for mercy, when I cry to you for help, when I lift up my hands toward Your most holy sanctuary.”
 (Psalm 28:2)

-During His ministry, Yeshua often came to the Mount of Olives and to the Garden of Gethsemane (Oil Press in Hebrew) where He would talk with God alone.
+During His ministry, Yeshua often came to the Mount of Olives and to the Garden of Gethsemane (Oil Press in Hebrew), where He talked with God alone.

 Knowing that He would soon become the final Passover Lamb, He earnestly prayed while in the Garden for another way to offer salvation to the world—for the agonizing death that lay before Him to be replaced with something else.

-With a confirmed mission as the answer to His prayers, however, Yeshua picked up the ear of the servant that Peter had cut off and placed it back on his head, healing him.
+Yeshua picked up the ear of the servant that Peter had cut off and placed it back in place, healing him.

 He said to Peter, “Put your sword away!
 Shall I not drink the cup the Father has given me?”
 (John 18:11)

-Even after experiencing firsthand the miraculous healing power of Yeshua, the soldiers and religious leaders led Him back to town as a prisoner.
+Even after experiencing firsthand the miraculous healing power of Yeshua, the soldiers and religious leaders led Him down the Mount and back to town as a prisoner.

 Yeshua Gives Us Signs of His Return

 Jewish People pray every day for the coming of the Messiah.
-The Tanakh makes it clear that He will come to the Mount of Olives.
+The Tanakh (Old Testament) makes it clear that He will come to the Mount of Olives (Zechariah 14:4).

 These signs include the following: